sukritishuk/ML_ZoomCamp_Capstone_Project/README.md

 * Once the best model for my dataset was selected its code was exported from a Python Notebook into a Python script.
 Thereafter, this model was put into a web service using Flask.
 Then, a Python virtual environment was created using Pipenv containing all the necessary dependencies and packages for running the model.
 * The model was first deployed locally using Docker as a containerized service.
 Then, this locally deployed model was used to predict the incidence of collision injury for a new 'sample collided person' with unseen data as input.
 Finally, our deployed model gave as output, details regarding the risk of collision_injury (as True or False) and probability of collision_injury for a 'sample collided person' as inputs to the model.
 * Lastly, I also tried deploying the collision injury prediction service to the cloud using AWS Elastic Beanstalk.
 This cloud environment created for the collision injury prediction service was then used to make predictions about a new 'sample collided person' as input to our model.
+* As an experiment, I also created an instant Web Application for my Collision Injury Prediction service using Streamlit python framework.
+This app gets user inputs for collision and outputs collision injury predictions and probabilities.

 Now let us go into the details of each step:-